 Effective 1 March 2019 the Company entered into a sub-lease agreement with Nelson Resources Limited (a company of which both Warren Hallam and Adam Schofield are directors) for the occupancy of its premises.
-The transaction is on an arm's length term, expiring 31 October 2020.
-Subsequent to year end, the rent expense was credited.
+The transaction was on an arm's length term, expiring 31 October 2020.
+On 4 February 2020 the sub-lease was cancelled and the rent expense was credited.